 My love for orchids started in 2009, during my college days.
-I was attracted to each find, and visited many habitats to locate more species.
+I was attracted to each find, and visited many habitats in the eastern Himalaya, to locate more species.
 Even though the days of visit were restricted to around 2 months each, in the summer and early winter, I was credited with many interesting finds.

 However, in those days, identifying even popular road side orchids was very difficult.
 The only available records to identify them were drawings made way back in 1890s and few recent books that exactly copied those drawings.

 Thanks to my association with Shri Karma T. Pempahishey of Holumba, Kalimpong, I was introduced to different types of literature on orchids that turned my love towards this most fascinating plant family to a detailed research oriented study.
 Along with all the literature, he turned out to be the inspiration behind my change in attitude towards in-situ orchid study.
 His guidance led me to concentrate on the iconic book, The Orchids of the Sikkim-Himalaya, by Sir George King and Robert Pantling (1898).

 On completion of my college days and submission of thesis, I returned to the Himalaya only to concentrate on the above mentioned iconic book.
 The book describes 449 orchid species, of specimens brought from various habitats and illustrated with hand drawings.
 Interestingly, only a limited number of copies were made and finding an original copy is as difficult as finding many orchids described in the book.